halfflat/tinyopt/README.md

 The string literal operators are included in an inline namespace `literals` that can be included in user code via `using namespace to::literals`.

+####Filters and modals

+Options are by default always available for consideration.
+The `to::single` flag described below provides one simple constraint on option matching; the modal interfaces provide a more elaborate system should it be required.

+Each option maintains a sequence of _filters_ and a sequence of _modals_.

+A _filter_ is a `to::filter` object (an alias for `std::function<bool (int)>`) that takes the current mode (an integer, by default zero) and returns `false` if the option should not be considered for matching.
+Options will be ignored if any of its filters return false.

+A _modal_ is a `to::modal` object (an alias for `std::functional<int (int)>`) that is passed the current mode value and returns the new mode value when the option is successfully matched and parsed.

+Filters can be made with the `to::when` adaptor.
+Given a functional object, it will wrap it in a `to::filter`.
+Given an integer value, it will make a `to::filter` that returns true only if the mode matches that value.
+If `to::when` is given multiple argument, it constructs a filter that is the disjunction of filters constructed from each argument.

+`to::then(f)` constructs a `to::modal` object wrapping the functional object `f`;
+`to::then(int v)` constructs a `to::modal` that just returns the value `m`.

 #### Flags

 Option behaviour can be modified by supplying `enum option_flag` values: